East of England Ambulance Service 'fails on response times'

 The service in Suffolk, Norfolk and Cambridgeshire has not met the national target of responding to 95% of calls within 19 minutes since April.

-Measures are under way to remedy performance with the recruitment of more staff and extra vehicles.'New recruits'
+Measures are under way to remedy performance with the recruitment of more staff and extra vehicles.